But how does bitcoin actually work?

 To begin, set aside the thought of cryptocurrencies for a few minutes.
 We’re going to start the story with something more down to earth: Ledgers and digital signatures.

 If you and your friends exchange money pretty frequently, paying your share of the dinner bill and such, it can be inconvenient to exchange cash all the time.
-So you might decide to keep a communal ledger where you can record payments you intend to make in the future.
-It would essentially be a list of IOUs.
+So you might decide to keep a communal ledger where you can record payments as if they took place with real cash, reminding yourselves of what payments need to be made whenever you do decide to settle up.

 This ledger will be something public and accessible to everyone, like a website where anyone can go and add new lines.